CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 To get the results of the tasks that did not throw an exception, you would need to use another [Wait For All Tasks][] block to wait on only the tasks that didn't throw an exception.
 Below is example showing the simplist method of doing so:

+{{< figure src="/images/WaitForAllTasksExample.png" title="Example Flow For Getting Only Successful Results" >}}

+1. Wait For All Tasks Block
+    * This block waits for three execution tasks in the variable `Tasks` to complete.
+    * The first and third execution throw an exception.
+    * The block throws an [AggregateTaskException][].
+    * See [Wait For All Tasks][] block.

+2. Handle Block Exception Block
+    * This block handles the [AggregateTaskException][].
+    * It saves the exception in the variable `AggregateTaskException`.
+    * See [Handle Block Exception][] block.

+3. Remove Items At Indexes Block
+    * This block removes all items of specific indexes from a list.
+    * The indexes to be removed are the indexes of the tasks that threw an exception.
+    * The [List][] property is set to `Tasks`.
+    * The [Indexes][] property is set to `AggregateTaskException.TaskExceptions.Keys`.
+    * See [Remove Items At Indexes] block.

+4. Wait For All Tasks Block
+    * This block waits on the new list of [Tasks][Tasks Property].
+    * The list now only contains only one task, the previously second task, as it did not throw an exception.
+    * See [Wait For All Tasks][] block.

+5. Workspace Block
+    * This workspace then uses the successful results for something.
+    * See [Workspace][] block.

 [Tasks Property]: {{< ref "#tasks" >}}
 [Results Property]: {{< ref "#results" >}}
 [WaitingException Remark]: {{< ref "#waiting-for-a-task-that-has-thrown-an-exception" >}}